What is Ad Valorem Tax?

 Sales tax rates around the world

-Sales tax is charged at the national, state and municipal levels, and the rate varies by country.
-Countries in Western Europe such as Norway, Sweden, and Denmark charge higher VATs at 25%, more than most countries around the world.
+Sales tax is charged at the national, state, and municipal levels and the rate varies by country.
+Countries in Western Europe such as Norway, Sweden, and Denmark charge higher sales tax, as much as 25% – more than most countries around the world.
 In most states in the US, sales tax comprises the tax for the national, state, county, and city tax.
-For example, Chicago charges a sales tax of 10.25%, which includes 6.25% state tax, 1.25% city tax, 1.75% county tax and 1% for the regional transportation authority.
-Los Angeles charges a 9.5% sales tax, which comprises 7.25% state tax, 2% county tax and 0.25% city tax.
+For example, Chicago charges a sales tax of 10.25%, which includes 6.25% state tax, 1.25% city tax, 1.75% county tax, and 1% for the regional transportation authority.
+Los Angeles charges a 9.5% sales tax, which comprises 7.25% state tax, 2% county tax, and 0.25% city tax.

 VAT tax is sometimes referred to as a goods and services tax (GST) in some countries.
 It is charged on the value added by a business on the goods and services it purchases from the market.
-VAT differs from sales tax because the latter is charged on the total value of the good or service.
-It is an indirect tax that is collected from a different party from the one who bears the cost of the tax.
-For example, when a consumer purchases a cup of coffee, they are essentially paying VAT for the entire production process from the cultivation, purchase of coffee beans, processing, and to the final product, since coffee becomes valuable at each stage.
+VAT differs from sales tax because the latter is charged on the total value of the goods or services.
+It is an indirect tax that is collected from a different party than the one who bears the cost of the tax.
+For example, when a consumer purchases a cup of coffee, they are essentially paying VAT for the entire production process from the cultivation, purchase of coffee beans, processing, and the final product, since coffee becomes valuable at each stage.